ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 On the first day we also received the keys of our car and a laptop so we were equipped to begin our journey at Ordina.

 ## Security
-In the beginning of the trajectory we got an introduction of the most important security principles also including information security like GDPR.
+In the beginning of the trajectory we got an introduction by [Tim De Grande](/author/time-de-grande) of the most important security principles also including information security like GDPR.
 This is very important to Ordina because all its consultants need to always have this information in the back of their minds when working at a customer.
 We also followed a more technical security course which explained some of the most common attacks and how to avoid them.